How to live stream to a YouTube Live event

 - Use the Start and Stop buttons (or the Stop All and Start All buttons) to begin and end the stream when you like.

 - Alternatively, you can use touchscreen controls to start the stream.
 Touch the grey circle in the top left-hand corner of the touchscreen.
-It will turn blue and start timing the stream.
+It turns blue and times how long you are streaming.
 Press the blue circle again to stop the stream.
 Pearl-2 also gives you the option to use the One-Touch control to simultaneously start any other streams you might have.

 - Click Preview to prepare your stream for preview on the Live Control Room page; YouTube processes the stream for a moment.